-Gemini: Pollux and Castor, twin sons of important exception: Pollux was immortal, Castor was not.
-The brothers conducted themselves courageously in battle, Pollux gaining fame as a horseman, Castor as a pugilist.
+Gemini: Pollux and Castor, twin sons of Jupiter and Leda, were identical-with one important exception: Pollux was immortal, Castor was not.
+The brothers conducted themsolves courageously in battle, Pollux gaining fame as a horseman, Castor as a pugilist.
 But Castor was slain by rivals over the attentions of sisters the twins were pursuing.
 Devastated, Pollux could not face life without his twin.
-A compassionate Jupiter decreed that the two could be together by alternating days on earth with days in Hades.
-Eventually they were placed side by side in the heavens.
+A compassionate Jupiter decreed that the two could be together by alternating days on eart with August and the side of the property of the became enamoured of the beautious Europa.
+He assumed the form of a snow-white Bull and the impetuous Europa.